 T cell activation is a complex process that likely incorporates multiple microscopic processes.
 While the processes are inherently stochastic, there seems to be a high level of spatiotemporal organization and orchestration of the events that give rise to TCR-dependent signaling and cell activation.
 Here, we focused on the earliest events of TCR signaling.
 Specifically we attempted to integrate multiple partial models to account for previously unexplained patterns of TCR activation in early contacts.
 We employed a new approach to modeling, called metamodelling, that can seamlessly integrate models of various origin and spatiotemporal scales.
 We first showed that only the integration of multiple partial models can capture the previously observed phosphorylation pattern of TCR in the surroundings of initial tight contacts of the T cell at the IS.
 We then confronted the model with microscopy data and used the metamodel to infer the most probable parameters of the individual models.
 Such parameters include: ….

-Fernandes et al have proposed that the KS model in early contacts should produce a uniform activation pattern of TCR 18 The In model3 a CD45.
-Still, imaging by Razvag et al 19[PMID: 31825832] has shown the TCR activation is enriched at the periphery of early and tight T cells contacts with activating coverslips.
-Our metamodeling shows that the integration of multiple partial models was essential for capturing this patterning of TCR activation at the early contacts.15
+Fernandes et al have proposed that the KS model in early contacts should produce a uniform activation pattern of TCR 18.
+Still, imaging by Razvag et al 19 has shown the TCR activation is enriched at the periphery of early and tight T cells contacts with activating coverslips.
+Our metamodeling shows that the integration of multiple partial models was essential for capturing this patterning of TCR activation at the early contacts.

+Recent findings suggest that TCRs and CD45 could segregate already in resting cells, due to their differential localization of these proteins on separate plasma membrane domains.
+These domains depend on the topography and curvature of the cell surface 15.
+We suggest that this short-range segregation is still sufficient for quenching of the TCR signal.
+We further suggest that this segregation expands upon the tight adhesion between T cells and APCs, leading to a less efficient quenching of TCRs and allowing propagation of their signal downstream (much like the standard KS model).

 Spatiotemporal organization of molecules determines the rates of local interactions.
 Thus, such interactions are a common regulating mechanism for a wide range of cellular processes, including cell sensing, signaling pathways, metabolic networks, transcription, translation, and more.
-Spatiotemporal dependencies and stochasticisity (e.g. of molecular diffusion, interactions, etc) directly translate to system complexity.
+Spatiotemporal dependencies and stochasticity (e.g. of molecular diffusion, interactions, etc) directly translate to system complexity.
 This complexity becomes daunting, esp. when one tries to gain fundamental understanding of the system working.
 Metamodeling has a unique and natural capability to describe complex systems in a tractable and scalable fashion.
 Thus, while our metamodelling approach was applied here to a concrete example of TCR activation, it could naturally grow to account for additional cellular systems.

 Materials and Methods